tylertitsworth/5th-age-srd/Classes/Ranger.md

 ## Ability Scores

-Rangers gain a +2 class bonus to Dexterity or Strength, as long as it isn't the same ability you increase with your +2 racial bonus.
+Rangers gain a +2 class bonus to Dexterity or Strength, as long as it isn't the same ability you increase with your +2 species bonus.

 ## Skills